fsaad06/Motor-Fault-Detection-Using-Vibration/README.md

 This `README` file will provide an overview of trained CNN and LSTM on CURW Dataset and how correspounding model simulated on SIMULINK.

+For detail understanding, refer to MANUAL uploaded above.

 # 🚀 Bearing Dataset